 Shifting cultivation involves clearing a patch of forest land, but retaining useful trees and plant varieties, cultivating it for two to three years and then abandoning it for 10-20 years to allow the natural forest to grow back and the soil to regain its fertility.
 The cycle of cultivation, leaving it fallow and coming back to it for cultivation, is called the Jhum cycle.
 Traditionally, a village community owns/controls the forest land and decides on such rotational cultivation pattern.
 Thus, the community cultivates land for its livelihood while practicing conservation and taking care of the ecological balance.
-Jhum Cultivation is still practiced in the State, especially in the Garo Hills, Ri-Bhoi and parts of Jaintia Hills, typically in and around forests on steep to moderately steep slopes in village where communities are largely dependent on it for year-round food security as well as income.
+Jhum Cultivation is still practiced in the State, especially in the Garo Hills, Ri-Bhoi and parts of Jaintia Hills, typically in and around forests on steep to moderately steep slopes in village where communities are largely dependent on it for year-roundfood security as well as income.
 The activities practiced under jhum show considerable variation between communities in time of timing of slash and burn, and sowing of seeds, and has evolved through many years of traditional knowledge, shared wisdom and technology.
 Te average land per family under jhum in Meghalaya is about 1.01 ha.
 The annual area under shifting cultivation is 53,000 ha with minimum area under jhum at a given time is 52,000 ha.

 A wide variety of cereal crops, vegetables, spices (ginger and turmeric) pulses and tubers are cultivated in jhum land.
 With increase in population and increasing need for land for cultivation, the Jhum cycle has reduced to 2-3 years from 10-15 years in early 90s and the output-input ratio has also become smaller.
 Frequent shifting from one land to the other for cultivation has adversely affected basic life support systems like vegetation, soil, springs.
 The decline in soil fertility and loss of natural forests, the fragmentation of habitat, local disappearance of native species and invasion by exotic weeds are some of the ecological consequences of shifting agriculture.
 Due to shifting cultivation on steep slopes, down-stream siltation of water bodies is apparent in many districts.
-Most of the jhum lands are highly infested with weeds and decline in the area under natural forests, fragmentation of habitat, local disappearance of native species, and invasion by exotic weeds are some of the ecological consequences, and invasion by exotic weeds are some of the ecological consequences of shifting cultivation of habitat, local disappearance of native species, and invasion by exotic weeds are some of the ecological consequences of shifting cultivation of habitat, local disappearance of native species, and invasion by exotic weeds are some of the ecological consequences of shifting cultivation of steep slopes, downstream siltation of water bodies is apparent in many districts.
+Most of the jhum lands arehighly infested with weeds and decline in the area under natural forests, fragmentation of habitat, local disappearance of native species, and invasion by exotic weeds are some of the ecological consequences of shifting agriculture.
+Due to shifting cultivation on steep slopes, downstream siltation of water bodies is apparent in many districts.